gewarren/Docs-1/aspnet/visual-studio/overview/2017/creating-web-projects-in-visual-studio.md

 - [Cloud - Multi Organization](#orgauthmulti) (Azure AD, or AD using directory integration with Azure AD)
 - [On-Premises](#orgauthonprem) (AD)

-If you want to try one of the Azure AD options but don't have an account yet, [click here to sign up for a Azure AD account](https://go.microsoft.com/fwlink/?LinkId=309942).
+If you want to try one of the Azure AD options but don't have an account yet, [click here to sign up for a Azure AD account](https://account.windowsazure.com/organization).

 > [!NOTE]
 > If you choose one of the Azure AD options, your project requires a database and you have to sign in to a global administrator account for your Azure AD tenant.
 Enter the name and password for an organizational account (for example, admin@contoso.onmicrosoft.com) that has administrative permissions for your Azure AD tenant.
 >
 > **Don't enter credentials for a Microsoft account (for example, contoso@hotmail.com) in the sign-in dialog box.**

 <a id="orgauthsingle"></a>
 ### Cloud - Single Organization Authentication

 ![Single Organization Authentication](creating-web-projects-in-visual-studio/_static/image24.png)

-Choose this option if you want to enable authentication for user accounts that are defined in one Azure AD [tenant](https://technet.microsoft.com/library/jj573650.aspx).
+Choose this option if you want to enable authentication for user accounts that are defined in one [Azure AD](/azure/active-directory/fundamentals/active-directory-whatis) tenant.
 For example, the site is contoso.com and it will be made available to employees of the Contoso Company who are in the contoso.onmicrosoft.com tenant.
 You won't be able to configure Azure AD to allow users from other tenants to access the application.

 #### Domain

 Enter the Azure AD domain that you want to set up the application in, for example: `contoso.onmicrosoft.com`.
-If you have a [custom domain](http://www.cloudidentity.com/blog/2013/04/14/adding-a-custom-domain-to-your-windows-azure-ad/), such as `contoso.com` instead of `contoso.onmicrosoft.com`, you can enter that here.
+If you have a [custom domain](http://www.cloudidentity.com/blog/2013/04/14/adding-a-custom-domain-to-your-windows-azure-ad/), such as `contoso.com` instead of `contoso.onmicrosoft.com`, enter that here.

 #### Access Level

 If the application needs to query or update directory information by using the Graph API, choose **Single Sign-On, Read Directory Data** or **Single Sign-On, Read and Write Directory Data**.
 Otherwise, choose **Single Sign-On**.
-For more information, see [Application Access Levels](https://msdn.microsoft.com/library/windowsazure/b08d91fa-6a64-4deb-92f4-f5857add9ed8#BKMK_AccessLevels) and [Using the Graph API to Query Azure AD](https://msdn.microsoft.com/library/windowsazure/dn151791.aspx).
+For more information, see [What is authentication?](/azure/active-directory/develop/authentication-scenarios) and [How to: Use the Azure AD Graph API](/azure/active-directory/develop/active-directory-graph-api-quickstart).

 #### Application ID URI